akyidrian/mastermind/README.md

 Mastermind
 ==========

-Mastermind game created in C.
+A Mastermind Command Line Game Created in C.

 To play, run:
 -------------